liviasouza01/ML_RealStateInvestment/README.md

 # Real Estate Price Range Prediction Model

-A comprehensive machine learning solution for predicting real estate property price ranges based on property characteristics using XGBoost.
+A comprehensive machine learning solution for predicting real estate property price ranges based on property characteristics using Random Forest.

 ## Overview

 This project implements a complete machine learning pipeline that:
-- Trains an XGBoost classification model on real estate data.
+- Trains a Random Forest classification model on real estate data.
 - Provides a production-ready deployment class with comprehensive testing.
 - Includes a module for Natural Language Processing (NLP) analysis on property descriptions.